shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - Enabled HTTPS access to web interface
 - Start crond at boot time
 - Optionally turn the WPS button into a radio enable/disable switch
+- Optionally save traffic stats to disk (USB or JFFS partition)

 Installation